 Congratulate them when they achieve a benchmark competency and point out what they did well.
 Positive reinforcement will help them to feel more confident about learning new skills in the water.

-As they get closer to their teenage years, kids should find themselves feeling confident and comfortable in water of varying depths.
+As they get closer to their teenage years, kids should find themselves feeling confident and comfortable in the water of varying depths.

-According to the relevant National Swimming and Water Safety Benchmark, every 12-year-old in Australia should be able swim continuously for 50 metres, surface dive then swim underwater to look for an object and recover it from deep water, and respond to an emergency and conduct a primary assessment, among other competencies.
+According to the relevant National Swimming and Water Safety Benchmark, every 12-year-old in Australia should be able to swim continuously for 50 meters, surface dive then swim underwater to look for an object and recover it from deep water, and respond to an emergency and conduct a primary assessment, among other competencies.